| Title: | Calculate Distance Measures for DataFrames |

 plot_title |

-This function takes a dataframe and a factor in input, and returns a matrix with the Bhattacharyya distances about it.
+This function takes a dataframe and a variable or variables (two or more) in input, and returns a matrix or matrices (two or more) with the Canberra distances about the factors inside them.
+You can also select "index" to calculate the Canberra distances between each row.

 dataset |